We tell our triumphs to the crowds, but our own hearts are the sole confidants of our sorrows.

 Meaning

 “We tell our triumphs to the crowds, but our own hearts are the sole confidants of our sorrows.” presents a viewpoint centered on love.
-It implies that love deepens through honesty and openness and encourages us to remember that love cannot be controlled, only appreciated.
+It implies that love can be found in unexpected places and encourages us to remember that small gestures build affection.

 Theme